serverless/serverless/docs/providers/aws/guide/plugins.md

 ### Extending validation schema

-If your plugin adds support for additional params in `serverless.yml` file, you should also add validation rules to the Framework's schema.
+If your plugin adds support for additional params in `serverless.yaml` file, you should also add validation rules to the Framework's schema.
 Otherwise, the Framework may place validation errors to command output about your params.

-The Framework uses JSON-schema validation backed by [AJV](https://github.com/epoberezkin/ajv).
+The Framework uses JSON-schema validation backed by [AJV](https://github.com/ajv-validator/ajv).
 You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by using `defineCustomProperty`, `defineCustomEvent` or `defineProvider` helplers.

+We'll walk though those heplers.
+You may also want to check out examples from (helpers tests)[tests/fixtures/configSchemaExtensions/test-plugin.js]

 #### `defineCustomProperty` helper

-Let's say your plugin depends on some properties defined in `custom` section of `serverless.yml` file.
+Let's say your plugin depends on some properties defined in `custom` section of `serverless.yaml` file.

 ```
-// serverless.yml
+// serverless.yaml

 custom:
   yourPlugin: